prometheus/client_java/README.md

 #### Servlet Filter

-There is a servlet filter available for measuring the duration taken by servlet requests.
+There is a servlet filter available for measuring the duration taken by servlet requests:

+* `javax` version: `io.prometheus.client.filter.MetricsFilter` provided by `simpleclient_servlet`
+* `jakarta` version: `io.prometheus.client.servlet.jakarta.filter.MetricsFilter` provided by `simpleclient_servlet_jakarta`

+Both versions implement the same functionality.

+Configuration is as follows:

 The `metric-name` init parameter is required, and is the name of the metric prometheus will expose for the timing metrics.
 Help text via the `help` init parameter is not required, although it is highly recommended.
 The number of buckets is overridable, and can be configured by passing a comma-separated